learn-co-curriculum/react-hooks-redux-initial-dispatch/README.md

 dispatch({ type: '@@INIT' })
 ```

-We find that dispatching the action of type `@@INIT` gives us an error.
+But, we find that dispatching the action of type `@@INIT` gives us an error:

 `Uncaught TypeError: Cannot read property 'count' of undefined(…)`

 See that?
-Our `render` function is breaking because now state starts off as
+Our `render()` function is breaking because now state starts off as
 undefined.
 When we dispatch our action, it calls the reducer, which passes
 through our state whose value is undefined, and then returns the default value
 of our switch statement, which is just our undefined state.

 What would be really nice is if we could say when you pass a state of
 `undefined` to our reducer, assign that value to our initial state.
 Luckily, ES6
-allows us to pass default arguments to functions.
-We can give our `changeState`
+allows us to pass default arguments to functions and we can give our `changeState()`
 reducer a default argument to do just that.
 Let's change our reducer to the
 following: